-I prepared this pesentation for training in behaviour based safety to Public Sector employees.
-Since safety is needed to every one all the ime, I am sharing this with my HR friends.
-It will be useful for our day to day life also.
-Will look fo your feedback/suggestions and real life experience.
+I prepared this presentation for training in behavior-based safety for Public Sector employees.
+Since safety is essential for everyone all the time, I am sharing this with my HR friends.
+It will be helpful for our day-to-day life as well.
+I look forward to your feedback, suggestions, and real-life experiences.

 From India, Mumbai